 Maintenance

-No matter how high-tech your equipment is, it will not perform at its best unless you have maintained it according to the manufacturer's recommendations.
-Make sure to keep a logbook to note the maintenance and repairs you have done in the past.
+No matter how high-tech your equipment is, it will not perform at its best unless you maintain it according to the manufacturer's recommendations.
+Keep a logbook to note your maintenance and repairs.

-In the distillation unit, the boiling chamber can accumulate minerals over the years.
-As such, you have to clean this regularly.
-The frequency of cleaning will depend on the minerals accumulated plus the amount of water used.
+The boiling chamber in the distillation unit can accumulate minerals over the years.
+As such, it must be cleaned regularly.
+The frequency of cleaning will depend on the minerals accumulated and the amount of water used.

-In some units, the mineral buildup can be dissolved by using pure water.
-Meanwhile, you have to dilute acid cleaners in a heated condition to dissolve the mineral buildup in other cases.
+In some units, mineral buildup can be dissolved using pure water.
+In other cases, acid cleaners must be diluted in heated water to dissolve the buildup.

-In sum, you have to follow the cleaning recommendation of the manufacturer.
+In sum, you have to follow the manufacturer's cleaning recommendation.

 Other Things to Consider

-You have to make sure that the system you installed is operated according to the instruction of the manufacturer—retest both the treated and raw water after installation.
-You can ask a certified laboratory to test to ensure that everything works fine and removes the contaminants.
+You must ensure that the system you installed operates according to the manufacturer's instructions and retest the treated and raw water after installation.
+You can ask a certified laboratory to test to ensure everything works properly and removes contaminants.

 Continue testing the raw and treated water quality per year to see if there are still contaminants in the raw water.
 With frequent testing, you can determine how well your system works.
 Also, you can determine if replacing some parts is needed with this.